 to look at each other.

-Mint tea can be from the north and the Mediterranean coast, or from the Anti-Atlas region, where they add some saffron.
-But in all cases mint tea is a demonstration of peace and hospitality.
+Mint tea can be from the north and the Mediterranean coast, or from the Anti-Atlas region, where the custom is to add a pinch of saffron.
+But in all cases, mint tea is a demonstration of peace and hospitality.

 Time is tea; tea is time.
 Because time for us is luxury, but in Morocco they have an abundance of time (and a lot of tea!).
 Drinking tea in Morocco teaches us to slow down, to look at each other.